ciur/papermerge/CONTRIBUTING.md

 If you want to contribute (fix a bug, add a feature) - that is absolutely great!
 Any kind of improvement is welcome.

-There are 3 (three) golden rules to follow.
+There are 3 important rules to follow.

 ### Rule 1

 PEP8.

-First of all, all code must formated with [PEP8 style](https://www.python.org/dev/peps/pep-0008/).
+All code must formated with [PEP8 style](https://www.python.org/dev/peps/pep-0008/).
 If you code has couple of minor deviations from PEP8 - that's ok.
-We are flexible here.
-However, if your PR code formatting has serious violations of PEP8 - it will simple be rejected with comment *not PEP8 formatted*.
+We are flexible here, but if your PR code formatting has serious violations of PEP8 - it will simply be rejected with comment *not PEP8 formatted*.

 ### Rule 2